 (per the VI Consensus)

 What else do you need to know?
-Here’s a look at what the Huskers said leading up to the matchup with Oklahoma:
+Here’s a recap of what the Huskers—and Sooners—had to say this week: